mtquadros/distributed_system_mid/README.md

-# distributed_system_mid
+# Distributed System Module
 A liteweight distributed System Middleware designed to be crash fault tolerant.

-## Notes:
+## Notes: Features until the moment,
-1. At the moment this is working just with threads simulating hosts.
+1. It is working just with threads simulating hosts;
-2. We are working on the version with real distincts hosts neighbors in a local network.
+2. It is detecting crashed threads;
+3. It shows up threads alive in a table on the screen.

+## Work in progress,
+1. Improve the information on the screen (i.e add the column "is alive");
+2. Correct the manner the timestamp is collected;
+3. Decide about a leader on group even if the actual leader crashes.